Oswald Avery: Early life and education

 Oswald Avery was born in Halifax, Nova Scotia, in 1877 to Francis Joseph Avery, a Baptist minister, and his wife Elizabeth Crowdy.
 The couple had emigrated from Britain in 1873.
 Oswald Avery was born and grew up in a small wooden row house on Moran Street in the North End of Halifax, now a designated heritage building.
 When Avery was 10, his family moved to the Lower East Side of New York City.
 Oswald Avery began participating in church activities at a young age.
 He and his older brother Ernest learned how to play the cornet from a German musician who played at church.
 Soon, both were playing at church themselves.
 The brothers played on the steps of Mariners' Temple to attract worshippers.'
 Both earned a scholarship to the National Conservatory of Music.
 Ernest became sick and did not continue, but Oswald pushed onward.
-He became talented enough to play with the National Academy of Music in Antonin Dvorak's Symphony No. 5, From the New World, under direction of Walter Damrosch.'
+He became talented enough to play with the National Academy of Music in Antonín Dvořák's Symphony No. 5, From the New World, under direction of Walter Damrosch.'

 Oswald Avery began at Colgate University in 1896.
 Even though Colgate was a Baptist school, there were signs of rebellion against orthodoxy during Avery's time at the university.
 In Avery's senior year, he and a few of his classmates asked their philosophy professor to create a metaphysics class that would allow them to explore the credibility of the Christian faith.'
 Avery's senior year was entirely electives, but he did not choose to take a single science elective, even though many were offered.'
 Avery made exceptional grades throughout his years at Colgate.
 He received 8.5 out of 10 or above in all courses his freshman year and 9 out of 10 or above his sophomore through senior year.
 Avery's top grades were in his public speaking courses, in which he never received lower than a 9.5.
 He even tied for first with his friend Emerson in an oratorical contest.
 Avery earned his undergraduate degree in humanities at Colgate University and was a member of the Class of 1900.

 Oswald Avery began medical studies at The College of Physicians and Surgeons at Columbia University in New York later in the year of 1900.
 At the college, he made good grades in all of his courses, except bacteriology and pathology.
 He graduated with a medical degree in 1904, and then he began to practice general medicine.'
 Avery did not like dealing with patients who had chronic diseases that he was unable to fix.
 He practiced medicine until 1907 when he began working as an associate director to Benjamin White in Hoagland Laboratory.